 THE RESURRECTION OF RA’S AL GHUL

-ANOTHER NOTE: Countdown 24 to 20 (of course, this is slightly out of order, but belongs here).
+–NOTE: Countdown 24 to 20 (of course, this is slightly out of order, but belongs here).
 Black Canary, Green Arrow (Connor Hawke), and Speedy (Mia Dearden) rescue Ollie Queen from Themyscira.
 As they leave the island, Connor is shot by a sniper.
-Ollie, with help from Superman, rushes his dying son to the hospital where he is stabilized, but in critical condition (as seen in Green Arrow and Black Canary #3).
-(We will find out the mystery of who shot Connor a bit later).
+Ollie, with help from Superman, rushes his dying son to the hospital where he is stabilized, but in critical condition (as seen in Green Arrow and Black Canary #3 and Green Arrow and Black Canary #4 , Part 1).
+(We will find out the mystery of who shot Connor a bit later.)

 Countdown 17.
 Dick has taken up a new hobby of sky-diving and does so, plummeting into Wayne Manor from 20,000 feet above.
 Tim thinks it’s awesome, whereas Bruce is not so amused.
-In the cave, the Bat-family discusses the new threat which Ra’s Al Ghul poses against them.
-In New York, Nightwing is unable to stop the corpse-stealing of a 13th Century knight from a museum tomb.
+In the Batcave, the Bat-Family discusses the new threat that Ra’s Al Ghul poses against them.
+In New York, Nightwing is unable to stop the corpse-theft of a 13th century knight from a museum tomb.
 Superman then informs Nightwing that the body of Black Condor (who was killed along with his Freedom Fighters teammates back during Infinite Crisis) has been removed from Valhalla Cemetery.

 –Supergirl Vol. 5 #25